yhachimi/libft_master_tester/README.md

 # 🧠 libft_master_tester

 A **complete, professional, and colorized test suite** for **42's libft project** —
 created with ❤️ by **Younes Hachimi (yhachimi)**.
-WARNIING : for new this test works only with the manadtory and bons part we will edited soon
 It builds your `libft.a` via its original Makefile and runs a full verification of all mandatory, bonus, and edge-case functions.

 ---

 ## 📜 Overview

-This tester is designed to:
+WARNIING : for new this tester works only with the manadtory and bons part we will edited soon This tester is designed to:
 - ✅ Build your `libft.a` automatically.
 - 🧪 Run **hundreds of assertions** across all parts (mandatory + bonus).